impactorbitco/handbook-main/content/ims/policies/information-security/Security Awareness.md

 1. Security Policies and Procedures

-All employees must be familiar with and adhere to Green Orbit Digital’s security policies, which are designed to protect company data and assets.
+All employees must be familiar with and adhere to Impact Orbit Creative Group’s security policies, which are designed to protect company data and assets.
 Key policies include:

 Password Management Policy: Guidelines on creating strong, unique passwords and using 1Password for password storage.